Statute of limitations: China

+Article 88 states there are two major exceptions where the statute of limitations are completely ignored.
+First, the period stops if a suspect goes into hiding or evades justice after the civilian police, prosecutors, State Security Police, or courts have already opened an official investigation or accepted the case.
+Second, the limits do not apply if a victim officially filed a complaint while the limit was still active, but the police, prosecutors, or courts failed to open the case when they were supposed to.
+Article 89 states that if the offender commits another crime during the period, the period is recalculated from the day when the new crime is committed.

 Finland

 In Finland, the authority of a prosecuting official to bring charges for a crime expires after a set period of time has passed since the act.
 This period is 20, 10, 5, or 2, years depending on the seriousness of the offence.
 Offences punishable with life imprisonment, such as murder and treason, do not expire.
 Sexual offences committed against minors do not expire before the victim reaches 23 or 28 years of age, depending on the nature of the offence.

 Germany

 In Germany, the statute of limitations on crimes varies by type of crime, with the highest statute of limitation being 30 years for voluntary manslaughter (Totschlag).
 Murder, genocide, crimes against humanity, war crimes and the crime of aggression have no statute of limitations.

 In Germany, the crime of murder used to have a 20-year statute of limitations.
 In 1969, the statute of limitations for murder was extended from 20 to 30 years.
 The limitations were abolished altogether in 1979, in order to prevent Nazi criminals from avoiding criminal liability.

 For most other criminal offences, the statute of limitations is set by Section 78(3) of the Criminal Code (Strafgesetzbuch) as follows: